viking-sudo-rm/jekyll-lambda/_includes/about.md

-Thanks for visiting my website!
-I am a junior at Yale University interested in language and computation.
-More specifically, I have worked on research concerning the following questions:
+Will Merrill is a junior at Yale University interested in the intersection language and computation.
+This includes the formal foundations of linguistic structure, dynamics of historical change, and computational challenges in building sophisticated NLP systems.
+He has worked on research concerning the following questions:

 * How can linguistics and formal language theory inform the development of sophisticated deep architectures for NLP?
 * Can we use apply deep methods to language decipherment and other historical linguistic problems?
-* Video games.
-Deep learning?
+* Can deep learning and reinforcement learning allow artificial agents to learn sophisticated computer games?

-Outside of school, I'm a fan of Dota 2, and I captain the Yale Dota 2 team.
-Along with my friend Toby, I'm working on completing my first serious indie video game, [*The Book of Thoth*](http://snorridev.github.io/thoth/).
+Outside of class, Will is the captain of the Yale Dota 2 team.
+He is also working on an indie video game project called [*The Book of Thoth*](http://snorridev.github.io/thoth/).